If you want to find data trends or predict sales based on certain variables, then regression analysis is the way to go.

-Businesses invest in a number of marketing channels- email marketing, paid ads, Instagram influencers, etc. Regression analysis is capable of capturing the isolated ROI as well as the combined ROI of each of these companies.
+- Businesses invest in a number of marketing channels – email marketing, paid ads, Instagram influencers, etc. Regression statistics is capable of capturing the isolated ROI as well as the combined ROI of each of these companies.

 7 Use Cases of Regression Analysis

 1. Credit Card

 - Credit card companies use regression analysis to understand various factors such as the consumer’s future behavior, prediction of credit balance, risk of customer’s credit default, etc.

 - One of the most common applications using the statistical model is the Capital Asset Pricing Model (CAPM) which describes the relationship between the returns and risks of investing in a security.

-You can also use the process in pharmaceutical companies to analyze the quantitative stability data to estimate the shelf life of a product.
-It finds the nature of the relationship between an attribute and time.
+- Pharmaceutical companies use the process to analyze the quantitative stability data to estimate the shelf life of a product.
+This is because it finds the nature of the relationship between an attribute and time.

 For example, researchers will administer different dosages of a certain drug to patients and observe changes in their blood pressure.
 They will fit a simple regression model where they use dosage as the predictor variable and blood pressure as the response variable.